department-of-veterans-affairs/notification-api/README.md

 **Problem**: Unit tests pass locally but fail when run in Github as a pull request check

 **Solution**: Ensure you have properly set environment variables.
 When running unit tests locally with containers, the environmnet includes the variables declared in [docker-compose-test.yml](https://github.com/department-of-veterans-affairs/notification-api/blob/master/ci/docker-compose-test.yml).
 However, Github does not use this YAML file.

 Set environment variables for the Github Actions job runner in [tests.yaml](https://github.com/department-of-veterans-affairs/notification-api/blob/master/.github/workflows/tests.yaml).
+You probably will want to define them in the `env` section of the `Run Tests` step of the `Test` job, but variables set anywhere are visible to subsequent steps within the same job.